Pembrokeshire

 • Paddock Inn The Paddock Penally SA70 7NR Telephone(01834) 844255

 Set in the pretty village of Penally.
 This pub has recently been taken over.
 There is an "Artisan Bakery" on site.
 Winter opening times Fri-Sun 12-11 Winter food times Fri-Sun 12-3 Eve Fri-Sun 5-7.30.
 Sunday lunch 12-2.30.
+In April 2024, it was reported that landlord said he only has real ale for special events.
+On 30 June 2024 a CAMRA member reported Sea Fury on hand pump and in good condition, but the situation regarding general availability of real ale seems to be rather uncertain at present.

 • Penybryn